artemsheludko/flexible-jekyll/_posts/2020-03-9-peterson-dev-platform.markdown

 ## Clocking the MCU

-In order to fully utilize this MCU an external clock is needed.
+In order to fully utilize this MCU, an external clock is needed.
 By default, the MCU starts up using the internal RC oscillator which is limited to a 16 Mhz system clock.
 This speed is too slow to use some peripherals and does not take advantage of the maximum system clock of 216 Mhz.
 In this case, a crystal oscillator is used with a frequency of 25 Mhz which can yield the full 216 Mhz system clock with the correct register configuration loaded onto the MCU.
-The correct pins to connect the crystal to are found in the datasheet.
-In this case, PH0 and PH1 are the pair used.
+The correct pins for connection to the crystal are found in the datasheet.
+In this case, PH0 and PH1 are the pair which were used.
 In order to obtain stable and accurate oscillation, the correct shoulder capacitor values must be selected to match the crystal.
 The load capacitors used on this specific crystal are 18 pF.
 This value was calculated using formulas provided in an [application